2020 U.S. Open Cup: Number of teams by state

 The 2020 Open Cup field represents a total of 36 states and the District of Columbia.

 States without a team in the Open Cup: Alaska, Arkansas, Delaware, Hawaii, Idaho, Mississippi, Montana, New Hampshire, North Dakota, Rhode Island, South Dakota, Vermont, West Virginia, and Wyoming.

 Match details

 All times local to game site.

 On March 13, 2020, U.S. Soccer announced that the U.S. Open Cup would be temporarily suspended due to the global coronavirus pandemic.
 Several participating leagues, including MLS and USL, had already announced month-long suspensions of activities.
-The tournament was cancelled on August 17, 2020, with all qualified teams planned to participate in the 2021 edition.
+The tournament was canceled on August 17, 2020, with all qualified teams planned to participate in the 2021 edition.